A Guide to Crowdfunding for Nonprofit Organizations

 Need some extra guidance on the best way to write messages to potential supporters?
 Read our blog post, How to Ask for Donations.

-Social media is a powerful tool that allows you to reach a large audience with minimal effort.
+Social media is a powerful tool that allows you to reach a large audience with minimal effort and build a successful fundraiser.
 Creating consistent and interesting posts on various social media platforms can help boost donations and bring more awareness to your cause.
 These are the most common social media platforms for promoting nonprofit fundraisers:

 • Facebook